JainePS/JainePS/README.md

 # PSantosJaine
 Hello!
 I'm Jaine Santos 🤗

-I'm Petroleum Engineer and I'm here to learn, help and exchange!
+I'm here to contribute and exchange!
 I'm open to collaborate on interesting projects.

 <a>Let's conect 😃</a>